Sebastix/crypto-dca/README.md

 ## Contributing
 Contributions are highly welcome!
 Feel free to submit issues and pull requests on https://github.com/jorijn/bitcoin-dca.

-Like my work?
-Buy me a 🍺 by sending some sats to `bc1quqjfmnldh9nfnxpucyvxh9pc63jyp0qdkpmf32`.
+Like the work of Jorijn?
+Buy him a 🍺 by sending some sats to `bc1quqjfmnldh9nfnxpucyvxh9pc63jyp0qdkpmf32`.